SLATE

 To reduce the effort and time of manual scheduling, we designed an automated system powered by script parsing, pre-production onboarding, and a dynamic calendar view.
 We visualized this core scheduling flow through early wireframes—allowing us to validate the concept, gather feedback on usability, and refine priorities before moving into high-fidelity prototyping.

-Testings & Insights
+Testing & Insights

+This is a wall of quotes from user testing on my first MVP.
 Participants shared feedback highlighting issues with navigation, visual clarity, and limited flexibility in the onboarding process.

 There was positive feedback on the core scheduling flow (especially the script parser and calendar), but users emphasized the need for a more intuitive interface and greater control throughout setup.